 I am originally from the Southampton area.
 I have a BA in English with American & Postcolonial Studies from the University of Exeter, an MA in Critical Theory from the University of Sussex, and a PhD from the same institution (where I was also employed as a tutor for a number of years).

 The most significant through-line here is my work on the novelist Thomas Pynchon.
 Pynchon and the Political, my first book, was published by Routledge in late 2007.
 This project is part of the 'Studies in Major Literary Authors' series and explores the relationship between political commitment and postmodern play in Pynchon’s extraordinary and demanding fiction.

 My more recent research investigates Pynchon’s engagement with national/regional cultures beyond the borders of the USA.
 This phase of my career includes long articles on the representation of the Balkans in Against the Day and on Argentine literature and politics in Gravity’s Rainbow.
-The latter piece draws on the unique results of archival sleuthing carried out in Buenos Aires, ably assisted by the translator Daniela Vazquez Kalf.
 My interest in Pynchon continues unabated with a new publication on (un)popular music in Bleeding Edge.

 In August 2013, I organised 'International Pynchon Week' in Durham, a 4-day conference that featured close to 50 speakers from around the world.
 I have also spoken about Pynchon on CBC's 'Sunday Edition'.
 You can listen here:

 Beyond Pynchon, I have published scholarship on the depiction of terrorism in contemporary fiction and cinema (including the work of filmmakers such as Hany Abu-Assad and Olivier Assayas).

 I am a member of the Centre for Modern Conflicts and Cultures in Durham, the Captivating Criminality Network, and the International Society for Metal Music Studies.